Aashishsharma/Learnings/React/hooks.md

 #### Creating a custom hook
 functions vs custom hooks
 custom hooks allow us to use stateful logic, in case of functions, only logic can be reused, but not stateful logic
+**What is stateful logic?**

 ```javascript
 //app.js
 import React from 'react';